 During the development of WSF’s 2040 Long Range plan, WSF conducted extensive public outreach, resulting in participation by more than 7,400 people.
 Four clear themes emerged from community engagement.
 One of those themes, Sustainability and Resilience, showed broad support for WSF’s investment in infrastructure to maintain reliable service in a changing climate and reduce environmental impact.
 Public comments overwhelmingly supported “greening the fleet.”
 One of the top 5 priorities identified in over 2,000 public comments was broad support for WSF to design resilient and environmentally friendly vessels and terminals.

 The System Electrification Plan calls for delivering 16 new hybrid-electric vessels by 2040.
 WSF is currently seeking a shipbuilder to build the first five funded vessels.
 These five vessels will be the new hybrid-electric 160-auto capacity ferries, formerly referred to as the Hybrid-Electric Olympic Class or HEOC.
-In May 2024, WSF issued Volumes I and II of the Invitation for Bid, (IFB).
+WSF expects to award one or two contracts to shipyards in early summer 2025.

 Vessel conversion